grappafinance/full-collat-engine/certora/property-list.md

 ## Invariants: Data structure

-1. if account.shortAmount != 0, account.tokenId must not be 0. (no hanging debt with no ID)
+- [x] 1. if account.shortAmount != 0, account.tokenId must not be 0. (no hanging debt with no ID)
-2. if account.collateralAmount != 0, collateralId must not be 0. (no hanging collateral)
+- [x] 2. if account.collateralAmount != 0, collateralId must not be 0. (no hanging collateral)
+- [x] 3.